Fuel poverty in the United Kingdom: Definition history

-In England the definition of fuel poverty was redefined in 2014, and is now measured using the Low Income Low Energy Efficiency (LILLE) indicator.
+In England the definition of fuel poverty was redefined in 2014, and is now measured using the Low Income Low Energy Efficiency (LILEE) indicator.
 A household is considered to be fuel poor if they are living in a property with an energy efficiency rating of band D or below, and after heating their home to an adequate level, they are below the official poverty line.
 The official poverty line is considered to be a residual income 60% below the median household income after housing costs.
 Adequate warmth is considered to be 21 C in the main living room and 18 C in other occupied rooms during daytime hours, with lower temperatures at night, following the recommendations of the World Health Organization.

-In January 2014, the UK Government redefined fuel poverty to only include households if they were below the official poverty line and spent more than average on energy.
-This redefinition lifted 6% of UK households out of fuel poverty, and was criticised at the time for moving the goal posts instead of alleviating the problem.
+In January 2014, the UK Cameron-Clegg coalition government redefined fuel poverty to only include households if they were below the official poverty line and spent more than average on energy.
+This redefinition lifted 6% of UK households out of fuel poverty, and was criticised at the time by the cross-party Commons environmental audit committee for moving the goal posts instead of alleviating the problem.

 Previously, and still used in Northern Ireland, Scotland and Wales, the definition of fuel poverty was based on whether a household needed to spend more than 10% of their income on energy bills to heat their home to an adequate level of warmth.

 The previous definition of fuel poverty is essentially that first established by Brenda Boardman in her book entitled Fuel Poverty, first published in 1991, although fuel poverty has been the focus of political action since the early 1970s.

 The redefinition of fuel poverty in the UK came after the Secretary of State for Energy and Climate Change announced on 14 March 2011 that he had asked Professor John Hills of the London School of Economics to lead a review of the fuel poverty definition and target.
 The interim report of this independent review was published on 19 October 2011.
 On page 19 of the interim report, Hill suggests redefining a fuel-poor household as one that has required fuel costs that are above the median level, and were they to spend that amount, would be left with a residual income below the official poverty line.
 This new definition has been in use since January 2014.